 Arts Leaders of Metro Atlanta

 ALMA is an Atlanta Regional Commission (ARC) program that addresses the challenges and opportunities facing the Atlanta region’s arts and culture community.
 It is for leaders who are passionate about the arts and their community’s culture, no matter what their profession.
-The deadline has passed for the 2019 class.
-Please join our mailing list to make sure you don’t miss when applications open for the 2020 class around August, 2019.
+The deadline for the 2020 class will open in August.
+Please join our mailing list to make sure you don’t miss the application period!

 The program seeks to: